English

 Assessment

-At Locks Heath Junior School we teach English according to the National Curriculum and assess Reading and Writing using the Hampshire Assessment Model.
+At Locks Heath Junior School, we assess reading and writing using the Hampshire Assessment Model.

 Details of the aspects of reading and writing that are assessed during each teaching phase of the academic year can be found below for all year groups.

-If you have any questions or require any further information about how reading and writing is taught and assessed at Locks Heath Junior School, please contact Ms Dalgarno (English Leader) j.dalgarno@locksheath-jun.hants.sch.uk
+If you have any questions or require any further information about how reading, writing, speaking and listening and writing are taught and assessed at Locks Heath Junior School, please contact Mrs.Rogers (Assistant Headteacher and English Leader) at: s.rogers@locksheath-jun.hants.sch.uk